Amyotrophic lateral sclerosis (ALS), also called

 rare and slowly-progressive early-onset juvenile inherited ALS.

-Researchers at the CHG helped identify both of these ALS genes.
+Researchers at the DMPI helped identify both of these ALS genes.

 Collaborative research is the key to success.

-The CHG works closely with other researchers in order to find
+The DMPI works closely with other researchers in order to find

 the ALS genes.